nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/BCS_data.md

     1. If the data attribute is empty, then the board level toolchains and build configuration targets are the example ones.
     2. If the data attribute exists, "+" to add extra toolchains and build configuration targets pairs from board ones. "-" to reduce extra ones from board ones.

-A detailed [json schema](https://bitbucket.sw.nxp.com/projects/SCM/repos/mcu-sdk-3.0/browse/scripts/data_schema) is provided for the example level example.yml, please review.
+A detailed json schema is provided in mcuxsdk/scripts/data_schema folder for the example level example.yml, please review.

 #### Driver Data